Safer working environment for staff and passengers

 regular cleaning of vehicles, in particular between different users.
 Particular attention should be paid to high risk touch points such as door handles, electronic buttons and seat belts.

 Protecting passenger flows

-To protect passengers and staff on the transport network, it is essential, as far as possible, to enable a physical distance of 2 metres, or at least 1 metre, in the areas where a reduced physical distancing is permitted.
-You should seek to maximise physical distancing where possible, as well as implementing other mitigations where physical distancing is not possible.
+To protect passengers and staff on the transport network, it is essential, as far as possible, to enable a physical distance of 1 metre., You should seek to maximise physical distancing where possible, as well as implementing other mitigations where physical distancing is not possible.
 When considering interventions, you should take into account, for example, different types of vehicles, vessels, car and cycle parks, service areas, station or ferry terminal concourses and platforms.
 You should also consider how people act in different circumstances (e.g. wet weather, indoor, outdoor, security procedures).
 You are also advised to consider and mitigate the security implications of any temporary interventions to support physical distancing.

 Particular attention should be given to queues that may occur, including at interchanges and at busy times of day, or when there are unanticipated delays.
 It is important that passengers can queue safely (observing physical distancing where possible) and that staff stay safe while passengers queue.

 Specific consideration should be given to the impacts of change on those with physical disabilities or cognitive impairments.

 Across the network, we expect you to consider:

 - displaying messages, signs and making announcements to discourage non-essential trips and that where possible people should work from home.